AravindhVishnu/Collection-of-useful-scripts/README.md

 Use this command in the Powershell console: powershell -ExecutionPolicy Bypass -File pathToTheScript Debugging the Powershell script can be done in the Visual Studio Code environment.

-Note: These Powershell scripts has only been tested on Windows 10.
+Note: These Powershell scripts have only been tested on Windows 10.